hamzajamil7/todosListApp/readme.txt

 To run this project on your system

+.First install visual studio code, composer , Xammp, laravel, laravel breeze and livewire

+to install breeze Run this command

+composer require laravel/breeze --dev

+after that run that command

+php artisan breeze:install

+then choose Livewire (Volt class API) with Alpine then choose dark mode yes then choose testing framework PhpUnit

-.First install visual studio code, composer , Xammp, laravel, laravel breeze (livewire) .Then after that start the xammp server and open the folder in visual studio code
+And Then after that start the xammp server and open the folder in visual studio code

 copy the env example file and make a new file name as .env and paste the copied material into that.